 Soon after this disappointment, Spence turned professional where he quickly started to make a mark on the division with opponent he came across, after 21 fights he finally got his big shot for the IBF world welterweight title against champion Kell Brook who he defeated convincingly in Sheffield, England.
 The opponents have continued to grow in stature as Spence defeated 4 weight champion Mikey Garcia and most recently Shawn Porter for the WBC title in September.

-Although Spence may have never really traveled too much on the international amateur scene he certainly made a mark in the U.S. amateur system This included winning the prestigious Golden Gloves tournament.
+Although Spence may have never really travelled too much on the international amateur scene he certainly made a mark in the U.S. amateur system This included winning the prestigious Golden Gloves tournament.
 Spence’s success here resulted in him being selected in the US Olympic team which I feel helped him grow his strong boxing fundamentals where he has since gone onto win and unify in the welterweight division.

 U.S. Golden Gloves Tournament